 Researchers at Harvard and Columbia Universities found that the smoke from one mass Indonesian blaze in 2015 to make room for palm oil production may have caused 100,000 premature deaths due to harmful air pollutants .

-A few years later, it is estimated that the loss of primary tropical forest in 2019 resulted in the release of more than 2 billion tons of CO₂ or more than the emissions from all on-road vehicles in the United States in a typical year .
+A few years later, it is estimated that the loss of primary forest in 2020 resulted in the release of more than 2.6 billion tons of CO₂ or more than double the emissions from all cars in the United States in a typical year .

 Partly due to their land requirements and role in deforestation, CO₂ emissions from vegetable oil crops are as much as 5–25 times higher than most other agricultural crops.